 Regional cities like Cork, Limerick, Galway and Waterford growing but not at the pace or scale required to function as realistic alternatives to Dublin.

-and increased risk of groundwater pollution.
+the loss of farmland and habitat to predominantly greenfield development and increased risk of groundwater pollution.